ApoGouv/cube-mvc/README.md

-## Write PHP Like a Pro: Build a PHP MVC Framework From Scratch
+## Build a PHP MVC Framework From Scratch

 In this repo you can find the code as I follow the "Write PHP Like a Pro: Build a PHP MVC Framework From Scratch" Udemy course by [Dave Hollingworth][Dave Hollingworth].